lchinguyen/modelscope-rag-observability/README.md

-# ModelScope

-## Observable Self-Improving RAG Infrastructure
+# ModelScope: Research Platform for Retrieval Diagnostics and Context-Efficient RAG systems

 ModelScope is a research-oriented platform for evaluating, tracing, diagnosing, and improving Retrieval-Augmented Generation (RAG) systems.